Feature Image

 Applicant Criteria

-Students must be fully accepted into the Teacher Education program and successfully complete EDUC 200 (or equivalent) prior to the start of the program.
+Students must have applied to the Teacher Education program and successfully completed EDUC 200 (or equivalent) prior to the start of the program.

 Application Process